microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.DeepDiagnostics.document.md

 Actions, on the other hand, initiate specific operations.
 While they are designed to avoid altering the system state intentionally, they can be dynamically enabled or disabled.
-Typical actions might include enabling CPU sampling, collecting configurations, managing flight recorders, inducing memory dumps, and gathering other types of state data.
+Typical actions might include enabling CPU sampling, collecting configurations, managing Flight Recorders, inducing memory dumps, and gathering other types of state data.

 When combined, Probes and Actions create a powerful mechanism to "cast nets"